DataResearchLabs/my_test_case_manager/README.md

 2. Then click the download button
 3. Then click the '...' button at browser Open File popup
 4. Then click 'Show in Folder' from popup
-5. Then copy-paste "my_test_case_manager.xlsx" file into a directory of your choosing
+5. Then copy-paste the appropriate XLSX file into a directory of your choosing.
+   a. "my_test_case_manager.xlsx" file = 300 test cases (1 test case worksheet w/300 rows)
+   b. "my_test_case_manager_large.xlsx" file = 5,000 test cases (8 test case worksheets w/625 rows each)

 You should probably save the first copy of "my_test_case_manager.xlsx" as a template that you never alter.
 Instead, paste a copy of that file into new project folders and rename the file accordingly (e.g.: "mtcm_project_X.xlsx").